nulligun/latestrelayer/FAST_DEV_GUIDE.md

 **Never wait 30 minutes again!**

 - Initial setup: ~35 minutes (one time)
 - Container recreate: ~2 minutes
 - Code changes: 5-10 seconds
+- After `docker system prune`: ~2 minutes (TSDuck restored from host cache)

-Your source code lives on your host, the container auto-compiles when needed, and TSDuck is cached forever.
+Your source code lives on your host, the container auto-compiles when needed, and TSDuck binaries are cached on your host filesystem in `./shared/tsduck/`.
+This cache survives Docker image rebuilds, container destruction, and even `docker system prune`.

+SSL certificates are also cached in `./shared/ssl/`, so you won't need to click "Accept" in your browser after container restarts.